 - A serious sickness or injury can seriously jeopardize your finances.
 It is not unusual to see medical and evacuation expenses exceeding $100,000 USD.

-It has recently been reported by the UK press that one in four UK citizens do not take out travel insurance when they travel.
-According to Sainsbury Finance, nearly a third claim that they do not even need travel insurance while one fifth state that they can’t afford travel insurance.
+It has recently been reported by the UK press that one in four UK citizens do not take out insurance when they travel.
+According to Sainsbury Finance, nearly a third claim that they do not even need travel insurance while one fifth state that they can’t afford insurance.
 The poll was conducted recently of 1000 travelers for the company.